Fatumayattani/allechain_livepeer/README.md

 - **Artist Support**:
   - Pre-sale NFTs to fund tours or event production.
   - Tour-specific NFTs encouraging fans to collect exclusive sets.

+The smart contract has been thoroughly tested and successfully deployed on Remix, with all functions performing as expected during the testing phase.
+Check below

   ![contract](public/token.PNG)